absinthe-graphql/absinthe/guides/subscriptions.md

 }
 ```

-this tells Absinthe to subscribe client A in the `:comment_added` field on the `"absinthe-graphql/absinthe"` topic, because that's what comes back from the `setup` function.
+This tells Absinthe to subscribe client A in the `:comment_added` field on the `"absinthe-graphql/absinthe"` topic, because that's what comes back from the `setup` function.

-Then if client B submits a mutation:
+Then, if client B submits a mutation:

 ```graphql
 mutation {